Babcock / Defence Estates

 A Second World War Lancaster bomber hangar measuring 100m long by 50m wide & 15m high, scheduled for demolition to make way for the development of a new flight training facility for Cadets in Lancaster.

 Work, Challenges & Solutions

 Sprayed asbestos coating of the ceiling had already been removed but to a poor standard.
 Before demolition could commence, the entire roof area was re-cleaned removing the highly fibrous asbestos-sprayed coating residue, under fully controlled conditions within constructed enclosures.

-To enable an effective air tight enclosure, the roof area was divided into three sections by scaffold partitions & sheeted with 1000 gauge polythene.
+The removal of 5000m2 of asbestos-sprayed coating material to the ceiling and rafters of the aircraft hangar was undertaken.
+To enable an effective air-tight enclosure, the roof area was divided into three sections by scaffold partitions & sheeted with 1000 gauge polythene.

 Significant work at height issues but no accidents or incidents.

-Compliments on the planning & management of the whole project by visiting HSE Inspector, Mr Frank Lambert.
+Compliments on the planning and management of the whole project by visiting HSE Inspector, Mr Frank Lambert.

-Completion of the works within programme & on budget.
+Completion of the works within programme and on budget.
 The job was completed to a very high standard with no environmental impact.